kotfu/dye-your-shell/README.md

 # shell-themekit

-Apply color themes to a wide range of command line tools
+Use consistent color themes for a variety of command line tools.